-The ‘Antique Dealers’ project is the first time that the history of the modern antiques trade has been subject to sustained academic study.
+The ‘Antique Dealers’ project is the first time that the history of the modern antiques trade has been subject to sustained critical academic study.
 This research project, which started in September 2013, was funded (£231,592) by the Arts and Humanities Research Council (AHRC) one of the leading research funding bodies in the UK.
 The project is based at the University of Leeds.
-It seeks to map, contextualize and critically analyze the antiques trade as it has evolved and developed in Britain in the 20th century and begin to investigate and critically analyse the history of this fascinating and highly significant part of our cultural life.
+It seeks to map, contextualize and critically analyze the antiques trade as it has evolved and developed in Britain in the 20th century and to investigate the history of this fascinating and highly significant part of British cultural life.

-The Antique Dealers project will eventually include all dealers trading in Britain over the course of the 20th century (1900-2000).
+The Antique Dealers project interactive Map website will eventually include all dealers trading in Britain over the course of the 20th century (1900-2000).
 The dealers included in the project are those that traded primarily in 'antiques' (i.e. 'Decorative Arts' rather than 'Fine Arts' - paintings); although you may find one or two picture dealers in the site as well, if they changed trading practices from antiques to solely selling paintings, or vice-versa, at some stage in their trading life.
+We are constantly adding more antique dealers into the Map; we have been initially concentrating on dealers trading in the period 1900-1950, but will be updating the Map will antiques dealers trading 1950-2000 as the project develops.

 The research project is seeking to draw attention to the changing nature of the antique trade over 100 years and once we have sufficient data, you will be able to investigate and, crucially, to visualise the trading the changes in the antique trade over time.
 So, for example, the site will enable you to: